aleph2c/miros/docs/source/i_trace_reactive.rst

 The reason that an identifier is given to it is so that the trace outputs, from multiple active objects, can be distinguished from one another.

-Suppose you have built the tazor active object described in the :ref:`second example<examples-tazor-example>`.
-Suppose you named this active object `tazor`:
+Suppose you have built the tazor active object described in the second example.
-To see the trace you would type:
+Suppose you named this active object `tazor`: To see the trace you would type:

 .. code-block:: python